mjmsmith/connect-jade-client/README.md

 The value associated with each key is the compiled template function.

 Note that to match the source structure, `SecondView` also defines the `Alert` and `List` functions as properties.
-This hierarchy is supported to an arbitary depth.
+This hierarchy is supported to an arbitrary depth.

 #### Request / Response